 At Nash Advisory, we review hundreds of models every year and we see the same mistakes arise.
 These tips will hopefully save you time and build clear, robust and well-structured models, and help you avoid some of the reasons why businesses fail to sell.

-The team at Nash Advisory are experts in offering businesses accessible advice for both acquisitions and sales.
-To find out more about how financial models can help you achieve the best sales outcome for your business, contact us today.
+To find out more about how financial models can help you achieve the best sales outcome for your business, contact Nash Advisory today.

 1. Keep it simple